Join the WWF Guardians

 Ensuring Paradise Remains

-We really can’t afford to lose this age-old and globally important landscape- join the WWF Guardians and the fight to protect it.
+We really can’t afford to lose this age-old and globally important landscape - join the WWF Guardians and help protect it.

 Your gift today can help us reach these key goals:

-- support our crucial work with indigenous and local people living in the buffer zone around Chiribiquete, giving them the technical skills they need to monitor the forest
+- support our crucial work with local people living in the buffer zone around Chiribiquete and their monitoring of the forest

 - help train Environmental Explorers and other groups to work with local farmers, in order to survey and protect the forest on their lands